alephium/ralph-lsp/README.md

 # Configuration

-After your IDE has booted up, create a mandatory config file named `ralph.json` in your project's root directory.
+After your IDE has booted up, a config file named `ralph.json` is generated in your project's root directory under the folder `.ralph-lsp/ralph.json`.
+The file contains the following default values:
-You can use the following sample as reference:

 ```json
 {